Community Health Education (CHE)

 2. All 3 systems are based on the Health Promotion & Prevention (HP&P) /Primary Care System developed by missionary researchers in the 1960s, adopted by WHO’s Declaration of Alma-Ata1978 (co-authored by a Christian Missionary) and reconfirmed in WHO’s Primary Health Care-Now more than ever2008 and Declaration of Astana2018

-3. All 3 systems have been utilized by churches and other Faith-Based Organizations in collaboration with Ministries of Health since the 1960’s (For examples see Best Practices in Global Health Missions Church & Healthcare and Health promotion & education).
+3. All 3 systems have been utilized by churches and other Faith-Based Organizations (FBOs) in collaboration with Ministries of Health since the 1960’s (For examples see Best Practices in Global Health Missions Church & Healthcare and Health promotion & education).

-5. All 3 systems meet the requirements of WHO’s Building From Common Foundations-The WHO & Faith-Based Organizations in Primary Healthcare and WHO QOL: Spirituality, Religiousness and Personal Beliefs to enable the local church (or other Faith Based Organization) to re-assume its responsibilities for the health & healing of its community.
+5. All 3 systems meet the requirements of WHO’s Building From Common Foundations-The WHO & Faith-Based Organizations in Primary Healthcare and WHO QOL: Spirituality, Religiousness and Personal Beliefs to enable the local church (or other FBO) to re-assume its responsibilities for the health & healing of its community.

 8. As documented by the above references, until the last generation, most healthcare, even at the hospital tertiary care level, was provided by churches and other FBOs.
 Although most churches do not have the resources to provide quality curative care, there remains no other organization better qualified to provide health promotion & prevention-the 70%.

 9. As documented by the above references, from a US and WHO IS&G evidence-based standpoint, the local congregation is now: “The world’s most qualified & underused healthcare resource.”

 SYSTEM 1: CHE (Community Health Education).
 The HEPFDC is most often utilized by both secular and faith-based organizations for implementing US and WHO International Standard & Guideline evidence-based CHE.
 CHE:

 2. includes WHO & HHS evidence-based guidelines & Illustrations for the leading causes of deaths & suffering in the US and globally available free in 9 languages from the DOWNLOAD FREE page